24 Chic Brands Like Sézane to Elevate Your Wardrobe

 It’s a great option if you love pieces that are subtle but still stand out from the regular “plain white top” vibe, Mint Velvet is a brand I turn to when I want to feel comfortable and put-together at the same time.

 Musier Paris has that cool, minimalist French-girl aesthetic down perfectly.
-I find that their pieces always have thoughtful details like a twist in the fabric, an unexpected neckline, or an asymmetric hem, all of which makes this brand feel special.
+Their pieces always have thoughtful details like a twist in the fabric, an unexpected neckline, a fringe detail, or an asymmetric hem—all of which makes this brand feel special.

-I tend to reach for their minimalistic knits when I want to look polished but not overdressed.
-I’m a big fan of their printed & velvet pants as well!
+I tend to reach for their minimalistic tops when I want to look polished but not overdressed.
+I’m also a big fan of their dresses, which usually include elements like asymmetry, drapes, fringes, and ruffles.
 The brand is great for those pieces you’ll keep reaching for season after season, and I find the quality to be excellent for the price point.

 If you’re looking for a brand that is très chic and French-girl effortless, Musier Paris is the one.